MicrosoftDocs/windows-dev-docs/hub/package-manager/winget/pinning.md

 ---
 title: The winget pin command
-description: Use the winget pin command and subcommands to list and manage the repositories Windows Package Manager accesses. ms.date: 06/16/2023 ms.topic: reference ms.localizationpriority: medium
+description: Use the winget pin command and subcommands to manage package pins.
+Pins can limit the Windows Package Manager from upgrading certain packages completely or within a specific range. ms.date: 06/16/2023 ms.topic: reference ms.localizationpriority: medium